Ever wanted to take up yoga? You know what they say, there’s no time like the present – so why not try one of these yoga classes in Leeds?

-Tucked away in the heart of the business district, Leeds Yoga is a boutique yoga studio that offers a range of morning, lunchtime and after work classes to fit around your schedule.
+Tucked away in the heart of the business district, Sheng Yoga is a boutique yoga studio that offers a range of morning, lunchtime and after work classes to fit around your schedule.
 You can do everything from simple beginner’s yoga classes, designed to introduce you to the different poses and teach you how to breathe, to more advanced classes like Ashtanga Fusion and Dharma, which is designed to show you the meditative and spiritual side of yoga.
-They also offer full-day yoga workshops and mini retreats.
-Classes start from £8 or you can get unlimited sessions for £49 a month.
+Classes start from £7 or you can get unlimited sessions for £45 a month.

 If you want to do yoga in Leeds city centre, and you’re open to trying something a little bit different, why not try Bikram Yoga?
 They specialise in hot yoga, so you’ll work through a series of traditional poses designed to stretch your muscles, build your core and ease away stress, but you’ll do it in a room that’s heated to 40 degrees Celsius.
 The idea is that the heat allows your muscles and ligaments to relax, so you can get a deeper stretch and a more effective workout.
 They offer a range of classes, from beginner sessions to Warm Vinyasa Flow, which takes 60-90 minutes.
 It costs £20 a class or you can get unlimited sessions for £80 a month.

 >Bikram Yoga, The Core, The Headrow, Leeds, West Yorkshire, LS1 6JD.